amarsingh5536/mysql/README.md

 <h2>MYSQL CHEAT SHEET</h2>
 <p>All the help you need to kick off your SQL journey</p>

-<h2>MYSQL BASIC ABOUT CREATE USER, PERMISSION, DATABASE, AND TABLE COMMANDS</h2>
+<h2>MYSQL BASIC COMMANDS ABOUT CREATE USER, PERMISSION, DATABASE, AND TABLE</h2>

 <h2>LOGIN FROM TERMINAL</h2>
 <div class="highlight highlight-source-shell">